-The default behavior is for scons to physically duplicate the source files in the variant tree.
-Thus, a build performed in the variant tree is guaranteed to be identical to a build performed in the source tree even if intermediate source files are generated during the build, or preprocessors or other scanners search for included files relative to the source file, or individual compilers or other invoked tools are hard-coded to put derived files in the same directory as source files.
+By default, SCons physically duplicates the source files and SConscript files as needed into the variant tree.
+Thus, a build performed in the variant tree is guaranteed to be identical to a build performed in the source tree even if intermediate source files are generated during the build, or if preprocessors or other scanners search for included files relative to the source file, or if individual compilers or other invoked tools are hard-coded to put derived files in the same directory as source files.
+Only the files SCons calculates are needed for the build are duplicated into variant dir.

-If possible on the platform, the duplication is performed by linking rather than copying; see also the --duplicate command-line option.
-Moreover, only the files needed for the build are duplicated; files and directories that are not used are not present in variant\dir.
+If possible on the platform, the duplication is performed by linking rather than copying.
+This behavior is affected by the --duplicate command-line option.

-Duplicating the source tree may be disabled by setting the duplicate argument to 0 (zero).
-This will cause scons to invoke Builders using the path names of source files in $src\dir$ and the path names of derived files within $variant\dir$ .
-This is always more efficient than duplicate=1, and is usually safe for most builds (but see above for cases that may cause problems).
+Duplicating the source files may be disabled by setting the duplicate argument to False.
+This will cause SCons to invoke Builders using the path names of source files in src_dir and the path names of derived files within $variant_dir$.
+This is more efficient than duplicate=True, and is safe for most builds; revert to True if it causes problems.

-Note that VariantDir works most naturally with a subsidiary SConscript file.
-However, you would then call the subsidiary SConscript file not in the source directory, but in the variant\dir, regardless of the value of duplicate.
+VariantDir works most naturally with used with a subsidiary SConscript file.
+The subsidiary SConscript file is called as if it were in variant_dir, regardless of the value of duplicate.
 This is how you tell scons which variant of a source tree to build: